Top 10 Reasons to Use a Recruiting Research Firm

 Contingency search is great when it works.
 You only pay when a contingency firm makes a placement.
 However, when you have a lot of hires to make, those placement fees really add up.
 Recruiting research firms give you the opportunity to save while eliminating the risk of an opening not getting filled.
 Contingency firms are often forced to abandon searches that are too hard or that take too long.

 3. Job postings are not working for you either.

 Job postings can result in a huge amount of wasted time and effort because anyone can apply and often do.
 As many as 98% of job applicants lack the necessary qualifications, leaving employers wondering whether the candidates even read the position description in the first place.
 Making matters worse, job postings attract active candidates — a talent pool made up primarily of unemployed and unhappy workers.
-Research firms provide much needed relief by targeting passive candidates, a higher quality talent pool
+Research firms provide much-needed relief by targeting passive candidates, a higher-quality talent pool

 4. You have an important executive opening that is not at the C- level.

 Openings at the mid-executive level can be hard to fill.
 Often the leading retained search firms refuse to work on searches at the Senior Director and Vice President level: they’re simply not lucrative enough.
-Recruiting research firms are ideally suited to addressing roles at the $150,000-$250,000 compensation range.
+Recruiting research firms are ideally suited to addressing roles in the $150,000-$250,000 compensation range.

 5. You have evergreen senior technical openings that will not go away.